Understanding Bugs in Modern Agentic Frameworks: A Study of Symptoms, Root Causes, and Triggering Conditions: RQ1: Symptoms

-There is a mismatch between the expected and actual results, including responses from LLMs, agent decisions, workflow outcomes, tool and utility results, or serialized exports.
-Such deviations may stem from the non-deterministic behavior of underlying models or orchestration defects within agents and workflows.
+\textbf{Unexpected Output.} There is a mismatch between the expected and actual results, including responses from LLMs, agent decisions, workflow outcomes, tool and utility results, or serialized exports.
 For example, \smolagents-1481 illustrates an unexpected agent decision, where the manager prematurely returned an incomplete answer before collecting all parallel subtask results~\cite{smol1481multicall}.

 \textbf{Unexpected Execution Sequence.} The framework produces an interaction sequence that deviates from the intended agent interaction order or task progression, such as order mismatch, early exit, unexpected continuation, or missing tool calls.
 For instance, in \autogen-6710, the workflow manager mishandled loops, preventing any agents from activating and causing an early exit~\cite{ag6710multicycles}.